Moving to New Zealand

 New Zealand Visas

 New Zealand has strict immigration rules in place.
 Those over 18 years of age will need to classify as a skilled migrant and meet all health, character, and English ability requirements.
-However, despite stringent regulations, the New Zealand immigration department are friendly, helpful, answer their telephones and reply to emails.
+However, despite stringent regulations, the New Zealand immigration department is friendly, helpful, and easy to contact.
 So, if you are in any doubt at all, it is best to get in touch with them directly.

 If you want to live and work permanently in New Zealand, a Skilled Migrant visa could be the option for you.
 To qualify you must be under 56 years old, pass a health and police check, speak excellent English and have higher education qualifications and ample work experience.
 Each category will give you a number of points, which will be added up to create a final value.
 Expats require a minimum of 100 points.
 The higher your points tally, the higher your chances of success, but even with the 100-point minimum there is every possibility of selection, although it may take a little longer for your application to be considered.